liamnichols/UIDevice-PasscodeStatus/README.md

          without a passcode.** Disabling the device passcode will cause all items in this class to be deleted.

 Because of this, an error is returned when you attempt to add or read an item in the keychain with this level of accessControl.
-If we see this error, the `passcodeStatus` returns as `UIDevicePasscodeStatusDisabled`.
+If we see this error, the `passcodeStatus` returns as `LNPasscodeStatusDisabled`.
-If we can successfully read or write to the keychain with this level of accessControl then we return `UIDevicePasscodeStatusEnabled`.
+If we can successfully read or write to the keychain with this level of accessControl then we return `LNPasscodeStatusEnabled`.

-If the device is unsupported or an unrelated error with the keychain is returned, we return `UIDevicePasscodeStatusUnknown`.
+If the device is unsupported or an unrelated error with the keychain is returned, we return `LNPasscodeStatusUnknown`.

 Installation
 -